jjbergman/iliaslatina/IL-translation.md

 22  The Myrmidons were overcome by his tears and they thought that Chryseis should be returned to her father.

 24  But Atrides disagreed and forced Chryses to depart from his camp, rejecting his *pietas*: a fierce love clung in Atrides heart of hearts.
 His ruinous lust denied Chryses' prayers.

-27 The priest
+27 The slighted priest once again sought the temple of Phoebus; in his grief he scratched his dirty face and tore out his hair and struck his wrinkled forehead.

+30 When his groans subsided and his tears abated, he addressed the sacred ears of the prophetic god by saying: how does it benefit me to have worshipped you, Delphic god, or to have led a chaste life for so many years?

+34